Sunduck/kubernetes-leader-go/README.md

 # kubernetes-leader-go
-leader election process among pods
+Leader election process among pods in Kubernetes cluster, allows to run some processes only in one pod (leader) of multiple instances.